 Today I am sharing everything that I packed in my hospital bag in preparation for baby boy #4.
-Being that this is my fourth time around, I pretty much know what essentials I’ll definitely be using and needing at the hospital for labor, and after labor.
+Being that this is my fourth time around, I pretty much know what hospital bag essentials I’ll definitely be using and needing for delivery, and after labor.

 With just as short as 2 weeks left, I wanted to make sure my hospital bag was not going to be an added stress for when the time comes, so it’s all packed and ready to go!